BioOmics/iSeq/README.md

 ## Update Notes:

 ### 2025.09.04
-- **Update Notice**: Due to recent changes in the **ENA API**, we have updated the way iseq retrieves metadata.
+- **⚠️Update Notice**: Due to recent changes in the **ENA API**, we have updated the way iseq retrieves metadata.
 The metadata fetching process has been modified accordingly to ensure compatibility with the latest ENA API.

 ### 2025.07.22